jupyterhub/ltiauthenticator/examples/README.md

 5. (Optional) Update the `username_key`:

 Edit the provided `jupyterhub_config_lti11.py` to change the `username_key` to another value to represent the user's username.
-LTI 1.1 parameters that represent Personably Identifiable Information (PII) have the `lis_person_*` prefix.
+LTI 1.1 parameters that represent Personably Identifiable Information (PII) values have the `lis_person_*` prefix.

 You could also use a parameter substitution to extract PII values from your LMS.
 To obtain a full list of possible parameter substitution settings refer to the IMS Global LTI 1.1 [implementation guide](https://www.imsglobal.org/specs/ltiv1p1p1/implementation-guide) -> Apendix C.2.